 What is Career Counseling?

 - Career counseling focuses on enhancing one's awareness of his or her interests, personality, values and strengths and increasing their knowledge of occupational information.
 A career counselor facilitates the process, creating a focus on evaluating alternatives.

 How has job searching changed in the last 20 years?

 - The world of work has changed drastically.
 Individuals will not only have several jobs, but several careers over their working life.
 Along with the changes in the job market, there are new sources for job searching.
-The Career Development Center keeps abreast of these changes.
+Career Services keeps abreast of these changes.
 In workshops and individual sessions with students, our staff teaches new skills and adaptability to these changes.